bisnad/MotionContinuation/rnn/README.md

 ##### Dataset Settings

 The dataset consists of pairs of motion sequences that have been extracted from the loaded motion files.
 The first sequence in the pair represents the motion sequence that is passed to the model as input.
 The second sequence in the pair represents the continuation of the input sequence.
-The motion sequences consist of a time series of values that represent a full skeleton pose.
+The motion sequences consist of a time series of values that represent at each timestep a full skeleton pose.
 In the case of `rnn.py`,  a pose is represented by joint orientations using quaternions.
-In the case of `rnn_pos.py`, a pose is represented by joint position using 2D or 3D vectors.
+In the case of `rnn_pos.py`, a pose is represented by joint positions using 2D or 3D vectors.

 ##### Training Settings